Meet Kolbe

 In short: I’ve been through it, myself.
 More importantly, I know there’s a way—unique to you—to flourishing and wholeness, too.

-So why did I become a therapist, a guide—a wounded healer of sorts?
+So why did I become a therapist?

-Because I know how trauma can sever connection—within ourselves, with God, and with the people we love most.
+Because I know how trauma can sever connection; within ourselves, with God, and with the people we love most.

 And I’m grateful.
 That path—while hard—led me here.